Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 ## Introduction

-The Interactive Pricing Analytics Pre-Configured Solution (PCS) is an Azure cloud application providing a set of tools to help set prices for wholesale and retail products based on transaction records of past sales.
+The Interactive Pricing Analytics Pre-Configured Solution (PCS) is an Azure cloud application providing a set of tools to recommend prices for wholesale and retail products based on elasticity estimates from transaction records of past sales.
 It is targeted at mid-size companies with small pricing teams who lack extensive data science support for bespoke pricing analytics models.

-This document explains how to install the solution in your Azure subscription, load your transaction data in it, and run the tools from your desktop using Excel, to generate prices, e.g. for a monthly promotion, and predict the effect of these prices on sales and revenue.
+This document explains how to install the solution in your Azure subscription, load your transaction data in it, and run the tools from your desktop using the Excel workbook that comes with the solution, to generate prices, e.g. for a monthly promotion, and predict the effect of these prices on sales and revenue.

-This document also explains the pricing theory behind the tools, documents the solution architecture, and shows how to use the solution.
+This document also explains the pricing theory behind the tools, documents the solution architecture as it resides in Azure.
 The accompanying [Technical Deployment Guide](../Technical%20Deployment%20Guide/TechnicalDeploymentGuide.md) goes into more detail about how to integrate the solution with your cloud or on-premise data.

-## Automated Installation
+## How to Install the Pricing Solution

-A "solution" refers to an assembly of Azure resources, such as predictive services, cloud storage and scheduled data pipelines, that constitute an application.
+A "solution" refers to an assembly of Azure resources, such as predictive services, cloud storage and scheduled data pipelines, that constitute an Azure application.
-There is an entry in the [Cortana Intelligency Gallery](https://gallery.cortanaintelligence.com/) that has a single-button install for this solution.
+There is an entry in the [Cortana Intelligency Gallery](https://gallery.cortanaintelligence.com/browse?categories=["10"]&orderby=freshness desc/) that has a single-button install for this solution.
-To deploy the solution, go to its [Cortana Intelligence web page](https://start.cortanaintelligence.com/Deployments/new/msr-pricing-class) and click Deploy.
+To deploy the solution, go to the [Interactive Price Analytics] (https://gallery.cortanaintelligence.com/Solution/Interactive-Price-Analytics) web page, and click Deploy.

 Assuming you've already set up an Azure subscription, this will place a copy of the resources there.
 Please follow the installation instructions for the one manual step needed (set up username and password for database).
 Take note of the final page of the CIQS deployment, listing names of resources deployed.
-It will help you find resources like "the storage account".
+It will help you find where these resources can be found in your Azure Portal.
 The final deployment page is always available in your [CIQS deployments](https://start.cortanaintelligence.com/Deployments).

-Our partner System Integrators and ISVs will be able to customize the PCS to build specific pricing decision support applications on Azure for their clients' specific needs.
+Selected Microsoft partner System Integrators and ISVs offer services to customize an installed solution to build specific pricing decision support applications on Azure for a clients' specific needs.

 ### One-time workbook setup

-We provide an Excel application template for interacting with the elasticity models.
+You will need the Excel application workbook for the Solution for interacting with the elasticity models.
-It has multiple tabs, one for each of the different steps in pricing analysis.
+It has multiple sheets, one for each of the different steps in pricing analysis.
 Before the sheet can be used, it must be set up by connecting the appropriate web services to the workbook.
 Please connect these services by going to https://services.azureml.net and pasting the request-response URL into the AzureML plugin after clicking "Add".